xkollar/shift-map/README.md

 * This one is right-plus left-id.
 Would like to try right-plus left-minus.
 * This one is using AVL.
-It would probably make sense use similar data stracture as in `containers`?
+It would probably make sense use similar data structure as in `containers`?
-* Play wiht how much strictness is used.
-(Which part of the data structure would be best to be hept strict so that performance is good, but also fusion works?)
+* Play with how much strictness is used.
+(Which part of the data structure would be best to be kept strict so that performance is good, but also fusion works?)

 Motivation
 ----------

 Imagine a deck of cards.
 We can ask for n-th card in the deck.
-When we take that card out, idexes of all following cards will decrease.
+When we take that card out, indexes of all following cards will decrease.
 Similarly when we insert card at position m indexes of all cards from position m will increase.
-Straightforward array implementation leads to linear complexity (worst case scenario is inserting at/removing from the very beginning of the deck will require moving every (remaingin) element).
+Straightforward array implementation leads to linear complexity (worst case scenario is inserting at/removing from the very beginning of the deck will require moving every (remaining) element).
 (Analogous issues for list-based implementation.)

 This is an example how this can be made more efficient.